Bayer CropScience posts Q4 net profit of Rs 31.5 cr

-Bayer CropScience Ltd on Friday reported a net profit of Rs 31.5 crore in the fourth quarter of 2019-20 fiscal on strong revenue.
-The company had posted a net loss of Rs 57.1 crore in January-March quarter of the last fiscal, a regulatory filing said.
+Bayer CropScience Ltd has reported a net profit of Rs 31.5 crore in the fourth quarter of 2019-20 fiscal on strong revenue.
+The company had posted a net loss of Rs 57.1 crore in January-March quarter of the last fiscal, a regulatory filing said on Friday.

 Total income rose to Rs 458.7 crore during the quarter under review from Rs 252.2 crore in the same quarter a year ago.
 Expenses also rose to Rs 422.2 crore as compared with Rs 356.9 crore a year ago.